-Prior to qualifying as a psychotherapist, I worked for 19 years in the inner-city Further Education sector where I specialised in providing individual tailored support to adolescents and adults presenting with a vast range of neurodiverse ways of experiencing the world and the processing of information such as ASD and ADHD as well as well as various physical impairments and social, emotional and mental health challenges.
+Prior to qualifying as a psychotherapist, I worked for 19 years in the inner-city Further Education sector where I specialised in providing individual tailored support to adolescents and adults presenting with a vast range of neurodiverse ways of experiencing the world and the processing of information such as ASD and ADHD and dyslexia, as well as well as various physical impairments and social, emotional and mental health challenges.
 I therefore have extensive knowledge, experience and deep empathy regarding the additional pressures and obstacles that such difficulties can bring for all the family when additional needs are not fully understood or met by mainstream society.

 I understand from personal experience how daunting it can be to start therapy and begin to look at aspects of yourself and your experiences which you may not have explored or spoken about before.
 I would therefore like to assure you that we will work at your pace, that I will always respect your choices and decisions and that I will endeavour to make you feel as comfortable and at ease as possible.

 I would be happy to connect with you wherever you are right now in your personal journey.

 I am based in the UK and registered as an Arts Psychotherapist with the HCPC.
 I am also a trainee member of the UKCP (UK Council for Psychotherapy), as well as a member of BAAT (British Association of Art Therapists).